ozank/ozank.github.io/blog/powerlab101.md

 ### c) To Do Lists

 - It is your responsibility to have an efficient method for tracking your to do items.
-You can have a notebook, a cork-board or use Github Issues.
-- My preferred method is to use [Trello](https://trello.com/).
+- In the research group, we use [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) and use GitHub issues to track and manage projects.
-- Join to the PowerLab group in Trello and relevant boards.
+- We use  (at least try to use) Kanban project management method.
+Please have a look at [ my blog on project management](https://keysan.me/blog/project_management_sabbatical/) for more information.
 - Although digital methods is convenient, I still advise you to have a regular notebook for capturing your ideas and keeping your experimental results.